Gorenje: 2010s

+2020s

 In 2020, the newly founded company Hisense Europe Electronic announced that it would start production of televisions for the European market through Gorenje in the new plant near Velenje.
 In the same year, the newly founded company Hisense Gorenje Europe, d.o.o. based in Ljubljana, took over the commercial activities of Hisense Europe Group and Gorenje.

 In June 2021, the sales arms of Hisense and Gorenje in Germany merged into Hisense Gorenje Germany GmbH.
 The company moved to Garching near Munich.

+Gorenje has continued its operations in Russia despite international sanctions and calls for companies to cease business activities in the country following the 2022 Russian invasion of Ukraine.
+In 2023, the company reported a significant increase in revenue compared to 2022.
+Meanwhile, Gorenje's products are included in Russia's "parallel imports" list, allowing unauthorized importation of their goods without the company's consent, undermining their intellectual property rights.
+This situation has drawn criticism as Gorenje’s ongoing presence in Russia contributes to the local economy, supporting the Russian government's war efforts against Ukraine.

 Gorenje Business Aviation

 In 1973 Gorenje bought the Piper PA-34 Seneca YU-BIL aircraft for its business flights; better quality pressurized Piper PA-31 Navajo YU-BKY aircraft was later acquired.
 In 1978, Gorenje purchased a seven-seater Cessna Citation I YU-BIA private jet.
 In 1989, the aircraft was replaced by a ten-seater Cessna Citation II YU-BPL, SL-BAC, S5-BAC.
 Gorenje used the aircraft for its business needs and to serve its business partners.
 Gorenje ceased its aviation business in 1995.
-Traveling with business aircraft was widely respected around the world, and allowed Gorenje to be taken seriously as a company.